dhondta/rpl-attacks/doc/building-blocks.md

-# How to make new building blocks ?

-## 1. Making building blocks
+# Building Blocks

+This section details how to build new building blocks for making attacks (by defining the building blocks to be used in the simulations).

+> **Note**: Do not hesitate to submit your new building blocks via a Pull Request for integration in *RPL Attacks Framework* !

+## Basics

 Building blocks are made in the JSON file located at `[RPL_ATTACKS_FRAMEWORK]/templates/building-blocks.json`.